imangoldfish/new-file-hello-world/README.md

 5:36Am:
 pushed the above msg using vscode bash terminal less gooo!1 idk if its even a big deal but ayyy B)

+29/8/25 4:54PM:

+i think im now understanding how to use git, maybe i did a good thing learning git before actuallly starting C tutorials now just need to stick to learning and not procrastinate and forget about this (again) lol..